Home | Simulations

 As Featured In

-In preparation and cultivation of viruses in chick embryo experiment: 1.Fertile eggs are cleaned, dried, rubbed with alcohol.
-2.The date is recorded on each egg.
-3.Eggs are incubated at 37 °C for 7-12 days.
-4.Eggs are gently rocked daily.
-5.Be sure of the growth of the embryo (beating heart) by examining the egg against a strong light in a dark chamber.
-6.Two points are marked on each egg under transillumination; one of them delimiting the air sac and the other opposite the semitransparent area in the neighborhood of the embryo.
-7.The inoculum is introduced through an opening made in the shell using the egg shell puncher.
-8.There are five main routes of virus inoculation using a syringe containing the virus: a.
+Cultivation and preparation of the virus in chick embryo: Fertile eggs are cleaned, dried, and rubbed with alcohol.
+2. The date is recorded on each egg.
+3. Eggs are incubated at 37 °C for 7-12 days.
+4. Eggs are gently rocked daily.
+5. Be sure of the growth of the embryo (beating heart) by examining the egg against a strong light in a dark chamber as shown in the virus simulator model.
+6. Two points are marked on each egg under transillumination, one of them delimiting the air sac and the other opposite the semitransparent area in the neighborhood of the embryo.
+7. The inoculum is introduced through an opening made in the shell using the egg shell puncher.
+8. There are five main routes of virus inoculation using a syringe containing the virus: a.
 Into the chorioallantoic membrane. b.
 Into the amniotic cavity. c.
 Into the allantoic cavity. d.
 Into the yolk sac. e.
 Into the embryo itself.
-9.After inoculation, the eggs are reincubated at 37oC for several days and examined daily.
-10.Virus growth is recognized by the development of: Plaques on the chorioallantoic membrane.
+9. After inoculation, the eggs are reincubated at 37oC for several days and examined daily in a virus virtual lab setting.
+10. Virus growth is recognized by the development of: Plaques on the chorioallantoic membrane.
 Haemagglutinin in the amniotic or allantoic cavities.
-Death of the embryo. (heart beats stop) just this will be showed in the experiment.
+Death of the embryo (heart beats stop): just this will be shown in the experiment using a virus simulator.

 Virus Cultivation In EggTheory